Information for students to help you study from home.

 Watch this video playlist on how to view lectures or look at the information below.

-All remaining teaching will be delivered online (remote learning).
+All lectures to large classes and some smaller classes will be delivered online (remote learning).
 Schools will communicate the individual arrangements for each module, but you should be prepared to access learning material via MySaint, lecture recordings via Panopto and be familiar with Microsoft Teams for discussions/tutorials and conversations.
-If you do not wish your participation in Teams taught tutorials to be recorded, you should disable your microphone and camera.
-Participation in the tutorial can be through the written conversations facility which will not be recorded.
 Training for these software packages can be found on this page.

 Schools will provide guidance or training for all additional software that you may be required to use for remote learning.